Editorial Boards

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Urkevich is a former editor of the International CPE Bach Edition, for whom she worked for two years.
-For seven years she was the Film/Video Reviews Editor of the Yearbook for Traditional Music (UNESCO).
-She is the 2015 recipient of the Alumna of the Year Award at the University of Maryland. www.urkevich.com
+Dr. Urkevich is a former editor of the International C.P.E.
+Bach Edition and previously served as Film/Video Reviews Editor of the Yearbook for Traditional Music (ICTMD/UNESCO).
+A former Harvard University Fellow and two-time U.S. Senior Fulbright Scholar, she is also the recipient of the University of Maryland Alumna of the Year Award.

 SCHOLARSHIP AND RESEARCH